NethServer/docs/administrator-manual/en/web_proxy.rst

 SSL Proxy
 =========

-.. warning:: Decrypting HTTPS connection without user consent is illegal in many countries.

-In transparent SSL mode, the server is able to also analyze HTTPS traffic.
-The proxy implements the "peek and splice" behavior: it establishes the SSL connection with remote sites and checks the validity of certificates without decrypting the traffic.
+In transparent SSL mode, the proxy implements the so-called "peek and splice" behavior: it establishes the SSL connection with remote sites and checks the validity of certificates without decrypting the traffic.
 Then the server can filter requested URLs using the web filter and return back the response to the client.

 Bypass
 ======